puckey/dance-tonite/README.md

     npm run build

 ## Recording
-- To record a specific room, add the number behind the record url: `/record/1`, `/record/2` etc.
+- To record a specific room, add the number behind the record url: `/record/1` up to `/record/21`.
 - To record a room without heads, add the number 1 behind the room number.
 So, room 3, no heads: `/record/3/1`.

 ## Debug plane